Succession to Muhammad: Historiography

-Hadith compilations are records of the traditions or sayings of Muhammad.
-The development of hadith is a crucial element of the first three centuries of Islamic history.
+The compilation of hadiths is a vital element of the first three centuries of Islamic history.
 Early Western scholars mistrusted the later narrations and reports, regarding them as fabrications.
 Caetani considered the attribution of historical reports to Ibn Abbas and Aisha as mostly fictitious, preferring accounts reported without isnad by early historians such as Ibn Ishaq.
 Madelung has rejected the indiscriminate dismissal of everything not included in "early sources", instead judging later narratives in the context of history and compatibility with events and figures.
 The only contemporaneous source is The Book of Sulaym ibn Qays (Kitab al-Saqifah) by Sulaym ibn Qays (died 75-95 AH or 694-714 CE).
 This collection of hadith and historical reports from the first century of the Islamic calendar narrates in detail events relating to the succession.
 However, there have been doubts regarding the reliability of the collection, with some believing that it was a later creation given that the earliest mention of the text only appears in the eleventh century.
+Limited archaeological evidence suggests that the Rashidun period lacked a distinct Islamic identity, and that its early conquests were likely a secular Arabic expansion rather than a religiously-Islamic driven expansion.

+A "Pseudo-Byzantine" coin with depictions of the Byzantine Emperor Constans II holding the cross-tipped staff and globus cruciger.
+There was no specific Islamic-religious identity and political stance with sharp boundaries in the early Islamic period.